alukosdev/ccsp/concepts/data/data-policies.md

----
-icon: stop
----

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Data Policies
+# Data Policies*

-!!!warning
-Perhaps this page should move beneath the policies page instead?
-!!!

 ## Data Archiving Policy